Crafterchen3/ONO/README.md

 # ONO

-ONO is a game like UNO™ for android only that ONO supports local Multiplayer.
+ONO is a game like UNO™ for android.
+Only that ONO supports local Multiplayer.